 They created the foundation and guided the growth of Venice Family Clinic.

-Dr. Mayer Davidson is co-founder of Venice Family Clinic.
+Dr. Mayer Davidson is the founder of Venice Family Clinic with Dr. Philip Rossman.
 In the early years, it was a product of his leadership and dedication that the Clinic successfully kept its doors open to serve people struggling economically.
 He continues to inspire our providers through his steadfast commitment to volunteering at the Clinic as well as his leadership of our diabetes program.

 Liz Forer has served as chief executive officer and executive director of Venice Family Clinic since 1994.
 Under her leadership, the Clinic has grown from one location to 12 and has dramatically increased the number of patients we serve each year.
 She has fostered important community partnerships and provided meaningful support, so that policymakers continue to consider the needs of low-income people and those experiencing homelessness.